-Where an undercloak is used, it should comprise plain tiles, slates or fibre cement sheet strip.
-It is usually fixed at verges beneath the battens and on top of the underlay to support the mortar onto which the verge tiles or slates are bedded.
+Where an undercloak is used it should comprise plain tiles, slates or fibre cement sheet strip.
+It is usually fixed at verges beneath the battens and on top of the underlay to support the mortar onto which the verge tiles or slates are bedded, If batten ends are cut, treat with a suitable preservative.
+A 100mm wide bed of fully compressed width should be neatly laid on the undercloak, this should be bedded solidly and finished neatly.